staarblitz/hxposed/README.md

 - `HxPosed.Plugins` plugin managing code.
 - `HxPosed.GUI` GUI manager for HxPosed.
 Written in WPF.

+## What is the purpose of this project?
+HxPosed gives you full control over your computer by breaking free from the limitations imposed by traditional user-mode access.
+With HxPosed, you can:
+- Protect or unprotect processes at will
+- Create or delete files anywhere on your system
+- Build custom computer management software
+- And much more...

+### The Problem
+In the standard user-mode environment, you're restricted in what you can do.
+For example, you can't:
+- Delete system-protected files
+- Kill processes that the OS restricts
+- Create files in system-protected directories
+- Or anything that is fun!

+In short, you're not fully in control of your own machine.

+### HxPosed - The Solution
+HxPosed changes that by giving you direct access to both the kernel and user mode.
+It’s a hypervisor-based kernel driver that uses VMCALLs (CPUID traps, actually) to manage both the kernel and user space.

+Since hypervisors operate in Ring -1 (a theoretical level even more privileged than the kernel), HxPosed enables you to leverage powers beyond the standard kernel-level access.
+This isn't just about optimizing Windows; it’s about owning it.

+And yes, we purposefully mean it.
+There is no bullshit, no-nonsense.
+That is right.
+Here is what you get with HxPosed:
+- A safe API written in Rust (available for C# and C too),
+- A beautifully documented hypervisor interface,
+- A no-nonsense "it just works" functionality.

 ## Get me to the point
 ### How to use?
 - Grab the latest release (I'll put it Soon™️)